reframe-hpc/reframe/docs/tutorial_fixtures.rst

 This practically indicates at which level a fixture is shared with other tests.
 There are four fixture scopes, which are listed below in decreasing order of generality:

-- ``session``: A fixture with this scope will be executed once per a ReFrame run session and will be shared across the whole run.
+- ``session``: A fixture with this scope will be executed once per ReFrame run session and will be shared across the whole run.
 - ``partition``: A fixture with this scope will be executed once per partition and will be shared across all tests that run in that partition.
 - ``environment``: A fixture with this scope will be executed once per partition and environment combination and will be shared across all tests that run with this partition and environment combination.
 - ``test``: A fixture with this scope is private to the test and will be executed for each test case.